RobertoBlanco-lab/RobertoBlanco-lab/README.md

 - 👋 Hi, I’m @RobertoBlanco-lab
 - 👀 I’m interested in Java Apps
 - 🌱 I’m currently learning Android Code App.
-- 💞️ I’m looking to collaborate on News.
+- 💞️ I’m looking to colaborate on News.
-- 📫 How to reach me in S.E.O. and Colaborate News engineered in the World.
+- 📫 How to reach me in S.E.O. and colaborate News engineered in the World.

 <!---
 RobertoBlanco-lab/RobertoBlanco-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.